clokep/wp-current-events-rss/README.md

 [![CircleCI](https://circleci.com/gh/clokep/wp-current-events-rss.svg?style=svg)](https://circleci.com/gh/clokep/wp-current-events-rss)

 **Deprecation notice:** This is no longer being developed here.
-This was previously deployed on Heroku, but is now deployed at https://www.to-rss.xyz/wikipedia/
+This was previously deployed on Heroku, but is now deployed at https://www.to-rss.xyz/wikipedia/ The new source is available at https://gitlab.com/clokep/to-rss/

 **wp-current-events-rss** serves the last 7 days of [Wikipedia's Current Events](https://en.wikipedia.org/wiki/Portal:Current_events)